pablofdeziv/ITAPP_THURS0730_IntelliReserve/README.md

 # IntelliReserve🧠

-> University project for the course *IT Applications – Electronic Media in Business & Commerce* (4th year Computer Engineering)
+> University project for the course *IT Applications – Electronic Media in Business & Commerce*

 **IntelliReserve** is a web-based booking and scheduling platform tailored for small businesses.
 It supports user and employee management, service configuration, appointment scheduling, payments, and customer feedback.